 Assault – A reasonable threat of bodily injury that instills fear of harm in the victim.
 Listed as a crime and tort, thereby resulting in either criminal and/or civil liability.
-Some jurisdictions include physical attack as part of assault.
-Those jurisdictions consider arguments, slapping or pushing as simple assault cases.
+Some jurisdictions include physical attacks as part of the assault.
+Those jurisdictions consider arguments, slapping, or pushing as simple assault cases.

 Types of Assault Charges

-- Simple – misdemeanor, least serious (minor injury or limits to threat of violence)
+- Simple – misdemeanor, least serious (minor injury or limits to the threat of violence)